Why Leadership Communication Fails

 Bill Clinton was coached.
 So was Barack Obama.

-Executive Coaching won't Work for Me
+This won't work for Me

 I guarantee it will.
 You will get better and you will do it faster.

-An Executive Coach is too Expensive
+Narrative Advisory is too Expensive

-What does this mean?
-If your salary went up 30% three years earlier?
+What if your salary went up 30%?

-Coaching Takes up too much Time
+Personal Development Takes too much Time

-Being coached does take time and effort.
-But outputs make it worth it.
+Learning does take time and effort.
+Fact.

-Executive Coaching is only for Senior Leaders
+This type of advisory work is only for Senior Leaders

 How do you think they became senior leaders?